Charter Trustees

 Outside of politics and his community work, John enjoys watching football, going to the theatre and cinema and visiting Britain's National Parks.

-John said: “I love this town and following local government reorganisation in North Yorkshire, I am delighted and honoured to be able to serve as the first Mayor of the Charter Trustees for Scarborough, to keep the mayoralty going strong and to maintain the time-honoured civic traditions of our beautiful and historic town.
-I am very keen to maintain the community focus of our mayoralty and look forward to meeting many of the town’s residents and community groups when I am out and about in the year ahead."
+John said: “I love this town and following local government reorganisation in North Yorkshire, I am delighted and honoured to have served as the 1st Charter Mayor of the Charter Trustees of Scarborough and look forward as Deputy Charter Mayor to supporting the next Charter Mayor, to keep the mayoralty going strong and to maintain the time-honoured civic traditions of our beautiful and historic town.
+I am very keen to maintain the community focus of our mayoralty and look forward to meeting many of the town’s residents and community groups in the year ahead."

 Scarborough enquiries and invitations